 The East Suffolk Council Petition Scheme sets out what important information a petition must contain, any matters which might be excluded under the scheme and what action the council will take on receiving a petition.
 Please refer to the Petition Scheme before submitting a petition.

-Paper petitions should be sent to:
+Paper petitions should be sent to our postal address.

 Petitions submitted by email should be sent to email@example.com.